Home

 A swoony, slow-burn, cozy, queer romantic fantasy of runaway secrets, fae bargains, and sequins in the spotlight.
 Though set in the same world as Lava Red Feather Blue and Ballad for Jasmine Town, this book is a standalone—no need to have read the other two first.

-When Vai Delvecchio leaves their home in the night, fleeing a family scandal, they knock on the door of the least likely but most alluring of sanctuaries: the traveling Quicksand Theatre Company.
+When Vai Delvecchio leaves their home in the night, fleeing a family scandal, they stow away in the least likely but most alluring of sanctuaries: the traveling Quicksand Theatre Company.
 Actor Leo Takahashi—a.k.a.
 Leonidas the Obstreperous—grants Vai a bed in his caravan in exchange for Vai’s magical assistance in theatrical productions.
 Vai finds their respectable, dignified life transformed into a whimsical world of sequins, makeup, and irreverent comedy sketches.

 In the caravan’s close quarters, it’s inevitable that Leo and Vai grow curious about each other, a feeling that blossoms into mutual desire.
 But trouble waits in the wings.
 Vai has to face the fallout of their family’s mistakes, and Leo guards a somber secret: soon, an unbreakable deal he made with a malevolent faery will take effect, destroying his freedom and potentially his life.